MicrosoftDocs/azure-stack-docs/azure-stack/user/migrate-azure-stack-to-aks-engine.md

 ## Migrate workloads to AKS engine

 You can run AKS and AKS engine on Azure Stack Hub at the same time.
-To minimize application downtime, deploy and validate workloads on AKS engine before you delete your AKS clusters.
+To minimize application downtime, deploy and verify workloads on AKS engine before you delete your AKS clusters.

 To move workloads to AKS engine, do the following steps: